civo/kubernetes-marketplace/jenkins/post_install.md

 ### Usage instruction

 You can use this application from within your cluster by just using the hostname `jenkins`, so jenkins agents can use the hostname `jenkins` and the port `50000`.
-The username and password for jenkins is set via environment variables, `JENKINS_USERNAME` and `JENKINS_PASSWORD` using `CIVO:ALPHANUMERIC(x)` value and is presented in the Web UI and CLI.
+The username and password for jenkins is set via environment variables, `JENKINS_USERNAME` and `JENKINS_PASSWORD` using the username and password presented in the Web UI and CLI.